MSc in Big Data Management and Analytics

 Course Details

 This programme contains eight taught modules and a final Dissertation / Dissertation by Practice.
-Four modules are taught per semester; so learners complete eight taught modules over two semesters and then complete a project over a period of twelve weeks.
+Four modules are taught per semester; so learners complete eight taught modules over two semesters and then complete a project over twelve weeks.
 The overall programme is one calendar year long.

 Modules